RetroDECK/ES-DE/USERGUIDE.md

 The RPCS3 emulator requires a bit of special setup.

 On Windows RPCS3 does not ship with an installer but rather as a zip file that contains all application files.
-You will need to unzip the content and manually add that directory to your environment Path variable so that ES-DE will be able to find the emulator binary rpcs3.exe.
+You will need to unzip the content and manually add that directory to your environment Path variable so that ES-DE will be able to find the emulator binary rpcs3.exe, or you can optionally place the RPCS3 directory inside the ES-DE installation directory in which case it will be found when launching a game.
+Both these options are described in more detail [here](USERGUIDE.md#specific-notes-for-windows)

 On Linux RPCS3 is shipped as a Snap package, Flatpak package or AppImage.
 If installed as a Snap or Flatpak or if built from source code, ES-DE should be able to easily locate the emulator binary.